TheBuckeyeMan/Databricks_Multi_Module_IAC/README.md

 4. In databricks console, click on your proile -> user preferences -> Cloud Resources -> Credential Configuration -> Add the IAM Role ARN For DatabricksClusterDeploymentIAM(IAM Role provisioned earlier)

+5. Select your workspace. then, open workspace.
+Then click on your user icon -> settings -> Security -> Instance Profiles -> Add profile.
+Add in the Instance Profile ARN(Has its own syntax so check)

 3. Provision the module databricks_cluster to deploy the cluster in the multi module repo
    - Check to make sure all Repo secrets are set up